gabriel-rosa/gabriel-rosa.github.io/_posts/2021-05-26-exporting-a-render-with-transparency-in-a-way-that-supports-blending.md

 #### Alpha blending

 To understand and correct this behavior I decided to look at how the colors were produced both for the renderer and for the exported image.
 First lets remind ourselves how alpha blending works.
 If we want to blend a transparent color (called the source color) with a background color (called the destination) which is assumed to be opaque, we first define an $$\alpha$$ parameter that determines how transparent the source is ($$\alpha = 0$$ is fully transparent, $$\alpha = 1$$ is fully opaque).
-Then we use the so called over operator to compute the final image (its a linear interpolation):
+Then we use the so called over operator to compute the final image (basically a linear interpolation):

 $$O = \alpha C_s + (1 - \alpha) C_d$$